RTXteam/RTX-KG2/README.md

 ### Option 4: in an Ubuntu container in Docker (UNTESTED, IN DEVELOPMENT)

+For the Docker option, you will need a *lot* of disk space in the root file system, unless you modify the Docker installation to store containers in some other (non-default) file system location.
+Here are the instructions:

-(1) If you are on Ubuntu and you need to install Docker, you can run this command in `bash` on the host OS:
+(1) Install Docker.
+If you are on Ubuntu and you need to install Docker, you can run this command in `bash` on the host OS:

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/install-docker.sh)

-(otherwise, the subsequent commands in this section assume that Docker is installed on whatever host OS you are running).
+(otherwise, the subsequent commands in this section assume that Docker is installed on whatever host system you are running).

 (2) Clone the RTX software into your home directory: